daichengxin/multiomics-configs/projects/heart-proteomes/README.md

-# Heart Proteome Proteogenomics
+# Heart Proteome

-## PRIDE datasets LFQ experiments by Species
+This project aims to create an expression profile of the human heart.

-### How to select datasets
+### Select datasets

 For absolute expression projects, we have a set of rules to select the project to be annotated: